List of operas by Wolfgang Amadeus Mozart: Basis for inclusion

 The list includes all the theatrical works generally accepted as composed by Wolfgang Amadeus Mozart.
 In this context "theatrical" means performed on a stage, by vocalists singing in character, in accordance with stage directions.
 Some sources have adopted more specific criteria, leading them to exclude the early "Sacred Singspiel" Die Schuldigkeit des ersten Gebots, which they classify as an oratorio.
 However, as Osborne makes clear, the libretto contains stage directions which suggest that the work was acted, not merely sung, and it is formally described as a "geistliches Singspiel" (sacred play with music), not as an oratorio.
-The Singspiel Der Stein der Weisen was written in collaboration with four other composers, so it is only partially credited to Mozart.
+The Singspiel Der Stein der Weisen was written in collaboration with four other composers, so it is only partially credited to Mozart who only contributed one aria.

 Sequence

 In general, the list follows the sequence in which the operas were written.
 There is uncertainty about whether La finta semplice was written before or after Bastien und Bastienne, and in some listings the former is given priority.
 Thamos was written in two segments, the earlier in 1774, but is listed in accordance with its completion in 1779–80.
 Die Zauberflöte and La clemenza di Tito were written concurrently.
 Die Zauberflote was started earlier and put aside for the Tito commission, which was completed and performed first and is usually listed as the earlier work despite having a higher Köchel catalogue number.